 Healthy Kids Program

 The Healthy Kids Program assists low income families with the costs associated with basic dental care and prescription eyewear for their children.
 Dependent children under 19 years of age, in families receiving any level of Medical Services Plan (MSP) premium assistance through the Ministry of Health, are eligible for the Healthy Kids Program.

-The Variety Club of BC
+Variety - The Children's Charity of BC

 BC Lions Society

 The Children’s Medical Equipment Recycling Loan Service is a partnership between the Ministry of Children and Family Development and the Canadian Red Cross.

 Communication Assistance for Youth and Adults

 Communication Assistance for Youth and Adults (CAYA) is a Provincial Resource Program that supports adults aged 19 years and older who require an augmentative/alternative communication (AAC) system due to a severe communication disability, i.e. speech that is not functional for daily communication.